Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 Implementation and Existing Practice
 ====================================

-The proposed feature to allow types as return values is at least already partly implemented by MSVC and (to a lesser extend) GCC and ICC.
-The curious, partial support in GCC and ICC (see `What about defining types in function pointer types?`_) suggests that the existing prohibition may already be largely artificial, and that removing it would accordingly be a simple matter.
+The proposed feature to allow defining types (including anonymous types) during return value specification is already at least partly implemented by MSVC and (to a lesser extent) GCC and ICC, and is also partly conforming to C++14.
+The trick shown in `Can't we do this already?`_ as well as the curious, partial support in GCC and ICC (see `What about defining types in function pointer types?`_) suggests that the existing prohibition may already be largely artificial, and that removing it would accordingly be a simple matter.

 The proposed feature to allow :cpp:`decltype(return)` to name the return value has not, to our knowledge, been implemented, but given that compilers must already compare the return value when confronted with an initial declaration followed by subsequent redeclarations and/or a definition, we do not anticipate any implementation difficulties.